mongodb-developer/service-tests/README.md

 ## Requirements

 1. **Python 3.6**
 1. **A MongoDB instance**: The results are analyzed in MongoDB.
-If you're testing Atlas and another service side-by-side, you can use the Atlas instance you tested, or you can just use a free tier instance. **Note: This code will not work against DocumentDB (as of 2019-01-22), as it uses aggregation features that DocumentDB does not impleement.**
+If you're testing Atlas and another service side-by-side, you can use the Atlas instance you tested, or you can just use a free tier instance. **Note: This code will not work against DocumentDB (as of 2019-01-22), as it uses aggregation features that DocumentDB does not implement.**
 1. **Pymongo**: This driver is needed for connecting to MongoDB instance.
 1. **[dnspython](http://www.dnspython.org/)**: You will need this if using Atlas and `mongodb+srv` connection strings.